 Lancastrians!

 Wenlock and Devereux's companies are hit by Pembroke and Skydmore using a quick attack before Wenlock can fire off his Sheaf arrows!
 Ha!
 Don't you wish you drew the chit first!
-The engagement does not produce results, as the Yorkists use the
+The engagement does not produce results, as the Yorkists use the Gather round the standards tactic to keep casualties low and play for time.
+Curses!

 The engagements continue.
 In fact it is not impossible for an engagement to go on for quite a few turns if the players can't outguess eachother and casualties remain low.
 However something happens this turn that changes everything.